 (b) that there is on licensed or other premises evidence of an offence against this Act,

-that member of the Police Force may, without warrant other than this subsection, enter and search the premises, using such force as may be reasonably necessary for the purpose.
+that police officer may, without warrant other than this subsection, enter and search the premises, using such force as may be reasonably necessary for the purpose.

-(4) A member of the Police Force may seize any liquor, including any container or packaging, suspected on reasonable grounds of having been illegally sold, supplied, consumed or stored, or to be in the possession of a person unlawfully or for an unlawful purpose, and which may be required as evidence for the purpose of proceedings in respect of an offence under this Act or be liable to forfeiture under this Act.
+(4) A police officer may seize any liquor, including any container or packaging, suspected on reasonable grounds of having been illegally sold, supplied, consumed or stored, or to be in the possession of a person unlawfully or for an unlawful purpose, and which may be required as evidence for the purpose of proceedings in respect of an offence under this Act or be liable to forfeiture under this Act.

 (5) Subject to section 161, sections 146 to 150 of the Criminal Investigation Act 2006, with any necessary changes, apply to and in respect of seizing a thing that is or may be seized under this Act.

-(5A) If a person is contravening section 109A(2) a member of the Police Force may, subject to subsection (5B), seize an opened or unopened container of liquor involved in the contravention.
+(5A) If a person is contravening section 109A(2) a police officer may, subject to subsection (5B), seize an opened or unopened container of liquor involved in the contravention.

 (5B) The total quantity of a kind of liquor in any containers seized under subsection (5A) must not exceed the seizable quantity for that kind of liquor.